Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

 To learn the art of underwater photography in Koh Tao contact Carlos, a great photographer, super professional, a nicer person that I totally recommend as your mentor behind the lens.

-Doesn’t matter what is your goal and deal for the diving, I totally recommend investing some time in your DM training, you will meet friends and buddies for life, enjoy numerous dives and get better skills in something you love, DIVE.
+Doesn’t matter what is your goal and deal for the diving, I can say that the divemaster course totally worth and I recommend investing some time in your DM training, you will meet friends and buddies for life, enjoy numerous dives and get better skills in something you love, SCUBA DIVING.

-During the last 10 years as a diver, I never met anybody that regretted to enroll in the divemaster course, so I totally define this step in your diving life as the best experience for divers.
+During the last 10 years as a diver, I never met anybody that regretted enrolling in the divemaster course, so I totally define this step in your diving life as the best experience for divers.

 So, See you by the blue, enjoy the ocean and live the best experience.